42Bastian/rmac/docs/rmac.rst

 For those using editors other than the "Emacs" style ones (Micro-Emacs, Mince, etc.) this section documents the source file format that RMAC expects.

- o Files must contain characters with ASCII values less than 128; it is not per- missable to have characters with their high bits set unless those characters are contained in strings (i.e. between single or double quotes) or in comments.
+ * Files must contain characters with ASCII values less than 128; it is not per- missable to have characters with their high bits set unless those characters are contained in strings (i.e. between single or double quotes) or in comments.

- o Lines of text are terminated with carriage-return/line-feed, linefeed alone, or carriage-return alone.
+ * Lines of text are terminated with carriage-return/line-feed, linefeed alone, or carriage-return alone.

- o The file is assumed to end with the last terminated line.
+ * The file is assumed to end with the last terminated line.
 If there is text beyond the last line terminator (e.g. control-Z) it is ignored.

 `Source Format`_